UK Value Investor

 Debt ratios and pension ratios: Connecting the dots between them

 A company with too much debt is like a tall vase with a narrow base.
-Everything looks fine until you kick the table, at which point it falls over and explodes into thousands of pieces.
+Everything looks fine until you kick the table, at which point it falls over and shatter into thousands of pieces.

 In an attempt to avoid companies that might explode, I always look for those with “prudent” amounts of debt.
 At the same time, I try not to be so restrictive that I can’t find anything to invest in.